Create An Interactive Application Landscape

 Import Data

-Often an organization has an IT Portfolio Management System containing information about applications, software and hardware.
+Often, an organization has an IT Portfolio Management System containing information about applications, software, and hardware.
 Make an export of this information.
 First, create a simple file with a few applications and three of four attributes to import.
-Later create a big file to import if you master all the functionality.
+Later, create a big file to import if you have mastered all the functionality.

-You also have the option to add your own attributes on Dragon1, to fit your imported data better.
+You also have the option to add your attributes on Dragon1 to fit your imported data better.

 To import data: